 Collecting by Fair and Lawful Means

-The software engineer SHALL ensure techniques, systems, and procedures are put in place to
+The software engineer ensures that techniques, systems, and procedures are put in place to

-review and confirm methods, before they are implemented, that information is obtained (a) fairly, without intimidation or deception, and (b) lawfully, adhering to all relevant rules of law.
+review and confirm for relevant methods, before they are implemented, that personal data is obtained (a) fairly, without intimidation or deception, and (b) lawfully, adhering to all relevant rules of law.

 associate “fair and lawful” collection with the data source(s).